-It’s now been over a year since the fence was put in place and the future is looking very bright indeed for the fishery.
+It’s now been several years since the fence was put in place and the future is looking very bright indeed for the fishery.

 The fish had a very good spawn this year, I believe 3 times over a month period and all anglers did the right thing and left the fish well alone to get on with it.
 I believe this is very important as this year we only saw the loss of just one low 20lb mirror unfortunately.

 I’ve been a member for 4 years now and have a photo album full of beautiful fish from the Gingerbread lake.
 It’s a great fishery run very well by some of the friendliest members I’ve met in over 40 years of angling.

 The fishery is exceptionally clean and secure for both anglers and fish alike.
 Keep up the great work.

 With the colder weather just around the corner, chub society member Karl Franklin

 Privacy & Cookies Policy